OzanVolkan/run-and-collect-T3/README.md

 # run-and-collect-T3
-Run and Collect is a runner game that made with unity.
+Run and Collect is a runner game that made with Unity.